kloopdogg/AzCertNotes/az900/Storage.md

 | Optimized for storing data that is accessed frequently. | Optimized for storing data that is infrequently accessed and stored for at least 30 days. | Optimized for storing data that is infrequently accessed and stored for at least 90 days. | Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements. |

 ## Azure Migrate
+Azure Migrate is a service that helps you migrate from an on-premises environment to the cloud.
 - Unified migration platform
 - Range of integrated and standalone tools
 - Assessment and migration

 ## Azure Data Box
+Azure Data Box is a physical migration service that helps transfer large amounts of data in a quick, inexpensive, and reliable way.
+The secure data transfer is accelerated by shipping you a proprietary Data Box storage device.
+The Data Box is transported to and from your datacenter via a regional carrier.
+A rugged case protects and secures the Data Box from damage during transit.
 - Store up to 80 terabytes of data.
 - Move your disaster recovery backups to Azure.
 - Protect your data in a rugged case during transit.
 - Migrate data out of Azure for compliance or regulatory needs.
 - Migrate data to Azure from remote locations with limited or no connectivity.

+## AzCopy
+AzCopy is a command-line utility that you can use to copy blobs or files to or from your storage account.
+With AzCopy, you can upload files, download files, copy files between storage accounts, and even synchronize files.

+## Azure File Sync
+Azure File Sync is a tool that lets you centralize your file shares in Azure Files and keep the flexibility, performance, and compatibility of a Windows file server.

 ## File management options